wtosborne03/team10-frontend/README.md

-# Team 10 Driver Rewards Front-End
+# Team 10 Driver Rewards Front-End 🎰🎰🎰

+## Frameworks Used:
+1. React for state management / interactivity
+2. React-Router for routing definitions, etc.
+3. Typescript and type definitions for data integrity/readability
+4. [Tailwind CSS](https://tailwindcss.com/) for styling (Way better than stylesheets for collaboration)

 ## Running
 1. Make sure that you have yarn installed on your system.